-- Where a candidate is admitted to hospital or is housebound but remains 'fit to sit' the examination or assessment, it may be necessary to negotiate with Awarding Organisations to arrange for an individual candidate to sit the examination off site.
-Arrangements will be made within the constraints of the regulations and in consultation with the Awarding Organisation to ensure the integrity of the examinations process is maintained. - Where significant adverse weather or transport problems prevent candidates arriving at school, it may be necessary to delay the start time of the examination.
+• Where a candidate is admitted to hospital or is housebound but remains 'fit to sit' the examination or assessment, it may be necessary to negotiate with Awarding Organisations to arrange for an individual candidate to sit the examination off site.
+Arrangements will be made within the

+- constraints of the regulations and in consultation with the Awarding Organisation to ensure the integrity of the examinations process is maintained. - Where significant adverse weather or transport problems prevent candidates arriving at school, it may be necessary to delay the start time of the examination.
 Candidates will be calmed and reassured prior to entering the exam room.
 Additional alternate rooms might be required so candidates can sit the examination in a quiet environment without being disrupted in the Sports Hall. - Where a candidate is stranded, it may be appropriate for two members of staff to collect them, so they are able to arrive at school for the examination. - Where a candidate arrives 'very late', the appropriate paperwork will be submitted to the Awarding Organisation. - Where appropriate, special consideration should be applied for.

-Disruption to the centre resulting in the centre being unable to open during the examination period (a).
+Disruption to the centre resulting in the centre being unable to open during the examination period (Localised Disruption)

-- School closed because of a localised Public Health outbreak. - School closed because of staffing issues. - School closed because of local health and safety issues. - School closed because of systems failures.

-• School closed because of other local issues.
+- School closed because of a localised Public Health outbreak. - School closed because of staffing issues. - School closed because of local health and safety issues. - It should be noted the school has been assessed and does NOT contain any Reinforced Autoclaved Aerated Concrete (RAAC). - School closed because of systems failures. - School closed because of other local issues.